aswincheriyala/react-native-animated-letter-text/README.md

-# AnimatedText Component
+#  React Native Animated Text 🚀

-The AnimatedText component adds captivating text and number animations to your React Native apps, perfect for dynamic interfaces like meter boards.
+This library adds captivating text and number animations to your React Native apps, perfect for dynamic interfaces like meter boards.💥

 ## Installation